 Having a big sale?

-Before you can use Facebook’s Offline Campaigns feature, you must have a Facebook ad account, and the user who sets it up must be designated as a Facebook Business Manager.
+Before you can use Facebook’s offline conversion feature, you must have a Facebook ad account, and the user who sets it up must be designated as a Facebook Business Manager.

 Once your ad account is set up appropriately, follow these steps:

 1. First, you’ll need to create an offline event set in “Events Manager”.
 Go to your ad account > Events Manager > Connect Data Sources.